jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

           	And then I went to Rotus,
         	who's a seasoned politician, if there ever was one.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.

-DORIS: 		He just would flare.
+Speaker A: 		He just would flare.
         	And I said,
         	well I- --
         	Alright.